Contact:

 Construction, elements, and functional principle

 Linear formwork typically consists of formwork sheathing, girders or frames, walers, anchors, and supports arranged along a defined axis.
 The axis is established by staking out, laser, or total station; batter boards and straightedge guides secure position.
 Infills and end formwork close pours; joint seals and inserts (e.g., waterstops, swelling tapes) define construction and expansion joints.
 Loads from fresh concrete pressure are transferred via anchors and bracing into the ground or auxiliary falsework.
 Uniform stiffness along the length is crucial to avoid misalignments, cupping, and leakage at joints.
 For elevated architectural concrete requirements, form-facing with uniform texture and minimized joints is used; anchor patterns are planned and documented.
 Concreting is executed in suitable pour lengths with a coordinated placement and compaction strategy to achieve a continuous, deaerated concrete flow without cold joints.
+The permissible rate of rise, temperature of fresh concrete, and vibration method are coordinated so that the resulting formwork pressure remains within the calculated tie and waler capacities.

 Areas of application and typical components